udecode/plate/packages/elements/media-embed/README.md

 # Plate media embed plugin

-This package implements media embed plugin for Plate.
+This package implements the media embed plugin for Plate.
 It allows inserting embeddable media such as YouTube or Vimeo videos and tweets into your editor.